narimanamiri/asteriskGUI/README.md

 # asteriskGUI
-simple gui for asterisk in different platforms and languages(Powerd by ChatGPT)
+simple gui for asterisk in diffrent platforms and languages(Powerd by ChatGPT)